Missing data and bias in physics education research: A case for using multiple imputation

 The plausibility of the imputed values generated in the first step relies entirely on the model used for the imputation.
 Simplistic imputation models that do not use information contained in related variables will impute values that are not an accurate reflection of what the missing data could have been.
 For example, imputation models need to account for whether the data is longitudinal or if there is reason to suspect the data is MNAR, and the models need to include known correlations and relationships between variables or measures.
 In short, MI is only as good as the imputation model being used to create the imputed values.
 Many software programs have built in or add-on methods to perform MI, both the imputation and pooling steps.
 In this paper we used the MICE \citep{vanBuuren2011} package in RStudio V.~1.1.456 \cite{R2018}.
 The MICE package uses predictive mean matching, an imputation method developed by \citet{Little1988} in 1988, as the default model to impute missing data for continuous variables.
 Predictive mean matching uses the following process \citep{Vink2014} to multiply impute the missing data based on the data the researcher collected.
 We use -hat (~$\hat{}$~) to differentiate observed $y$ and predicted $\hat{y}$ values.

-\begin{enumerate} \item Using the portion of the data with no missing values, build a linear model ($b$) by calculating the least squares estimates of the regression coefficients $\hat{\beta}$, the model residuals $\hat{\epsilon}$, and variance of the residuals $\hat{\sigma}$. \item Create a new linear model ($b^{(m)}$) by randomly drawing values for the regression coefficient from a probability distribution centered on $\hat{\beta}$ with variance derived from $\hat{\sigma}$ and $\hat{\epsilon}$. \item Use \emph{b} to generate predictions $\hat{y}_{i}$ for all cases with fully observed data, and $b^{(m)}$ to generate predicted values $\hat{y}_{i}^{*}$ for the cases with missing data. \item For each case with missing data, identify a set of k predictions ($\hat{y}_{i}$) that are close to the predicted value for that record $\hat{y}_{i}^{*}$.
+\begin{enumerate} \item Using the portion of the data with no missing values, build a linear model ($b$) by calculating the least squares estimates of the regression coefficients $\hat{\beta}$, the model residuals $\hat{\epsilon}$, and variance of the residuals $\hat{\sigma}$. \item Create a new linear model ($b^{(m)}$) by randomly drawing values for the regression coefficient from a probability distribution centered on $\hat{\beta}$ with variance derived from $\hat{\sigma}$ and $\hat{\epsilon}$.

+\item Use \emph{b} to generate predictions $\hat{y}_{i}$ for all cases with fully observed data, and $b^{(m)}$ to generate predicted values $\hat{y}_{j}^{*}$ for all cases with missing data ($ i \neq j$).

+\item For each case with a missing value, identify a set of $k$ predictions on observed data ($\hat{y}_{i}$) that are close to the predicted value $\hat{y}_{ j }^{*}$.